mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 to provide an `HttpResponse`.
 Those examples were missing context data to combine with the template.
-A fuller example to replicate what is above would look like:
+A fuller example replicating the `hello_view` function-based view as a class-based-view would look like:

 ```python
 # application/views.py